Rod Sweeting

-Roderick Hilary Sweeting (born September 28, 1990) is a Canadian football cornerback for the Toronto Argonauts of the Canadian Football League (CFL).
+Roderick Hilary Sweeting (born September 28, 1990) is an American former professional football cornerback.
 He played college football for the Georgia Tech Yellow Jackets.

-High school
+Early life

 Sweeting attended Luella High School in Locust Grove, Georgia.
 He was named a 2008 Georgia Class 5A first team all-state selection, and a two-time first team all-region, and also earned Golden Helmet Award for academic and athletic performance and was team MVP in 2008.
 He had 36 receptions for 723 yards and 10 touchdowns as a senior, while defensively, he recorded 58 tackles and two interceptions and also served as a kickoff and punt returner.
 In his junior season, he recorded 58 tackles, one interception, one blocked field goal, one fumble recovery and a 99-yard kickoff return.
 He earned three varsity letters in football and served two years as team captain.

 Considered a three-star recruit by Rivals.com, he was rated as the 45th best cornerback in the nation.
 He accepted a scholarship from Georgia Tech over offers from Mississippi State, West Virginia, and Virginia Tech.